tomoinn/python-pathfinder-tools/README.md

                         preset, overrides settings from presets within the config file, available presets are [library|roll20]
 ```

-Before this tool will work you will need to update the config which should now be in `~/.pathfinder/config.yaml`
-with the appropriate paths to your `torch` and `waifu2x lua` files (on linux) or to the metal-based command
-line tool on `macos` - the config should be self explanatory here (remove any leading underscores on property keys,
-the default config is my setup on linux, if you're using a mac you'll want to change the `_mac` to `mac` and add
-underscores to the linux paths)

 You can either specify all options every time, or you can set up your own profiles.
 The ordering of priorities
 will be: